soijebor/PyBer_Analysis/README.md

 * To format the summary DataFrame, follow these steps:
   * Delete the index name.
-  * Create the summary DataFrame with the appropriate columns, and apply formatting where appropriate.
+  * Create the summary DataFrame with the appropriate columns and apply formatting where appropriate.

 #### Technical Analysis 2:
 1. Rename columns